OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 This is why the DevOps community has always been deeply focused on people and culture.
 However, tech folks are generally far more comfortable talking about software or automation than they are talking about emotions, trust, or personal vulnerabilities.
 This leads to one of DevOps’ problems: Too often, it’s boiled down to simply automated deployments, infrastructure as code, or the latest vendor tool.
 These over-simplifications completely miss the point.

 The Five Dysfunctions of a Team provides a logical framework for addressing “the people problem”.
 The first 180 pages tell a “Leadership Fable”, similar to [The Goal](#goal), [The Phoenix Project](#phoenix), or [The Unicorn Project](#unicorn).
 DecisionTech is a start-up with all the raw ingredients for success, but the senior leadership team is a dysfunctional mess.
-Kathryn Peterson, the new CEO, is tasked with uniting these talented and opinionated individuals and turning the company’s fortunes around.
+Kathryn Peterson, the new CEO, is tasked with uniting these individually brilliant but wily and guarded individuals in order to turn the company’s fortunes around.

 The final 40 pages formally review the framework Kathryn uses to create an effective team.
 One could skip the fable and just read these 40 pages and be done in an hour, but that would be like reading sheet music in silence or learning to use some new tech by reading the documentation without ever installing it.
 In order to be truly appreciated, it’s valuable to read the fable and observe the framework in action.